John H. Reif

 - My Vita (lists publications, education, students, postdocs, grants, etc.)

-- My Awards(Fellow of AAAS, ACM, IEEE)
+- My Awards(Fellow of AAAS, Fellow of ACM, Fellow of IEEE)

 - Education: Ph.D. in Applied Mathematics (Harvard Univ., July 1977).